Top of the page

 Reducing stress can help you better manage the HIV illness.
 Some methods of stress reduction include:

-Marijuana has been shown to stimulate the appetite and relieve nausea.
+Cannabis has been shown to stimulate the appetite and relieve nausea.
 Talk to your doctor if you're interested in trying it.

 Alternative and complementary treatments for HIV need to be carefully evaluated.

 Some people with HIV may use these types of treatment to help with fatigue and weight loss caused by HIV infection and reduce the side effects caused by antiretroviral therapy (ART).